SuperKam91/bnn/README.md

 - papers on restricted Boltzmann machines: www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf, https://www.cs.toronto.edu/~rsalakhu/papers/rbmcf.pdf

 # thoughts scratchpad

+- L0 norm is a much desired regularisation type in traditional methods, but is difficult to compute.
+Wonder what prior this corresponds to.

+- As these models become increasingly complex as we let the data decide more hyperparameters (prior variance, likelihood variance, number of layers, number of neurons per layer, type of activation functions, network parameters), may be worth training some of these (i.e. the differentiable ones) using traditional (optimisation) methods.
+One can still get a measure of uncertainty and an estimate of the evidence on this subspace by looking at the Hessian.

+- Likewise neural network size can be either judged by evidence (and see if it correlates with test set error), or chosen by data (by treating as a stochastic hyperparameter) and marginalised over.

+- Activation functions can be treated as a stochastic parameter: assign a categorical variable to the type used.
+Then can marginalise over this variable when making prediction, so we are essentially considering an ensemble of networks (with different activations and weights) to make the prediction.
+Also look at evidence/test error (and compare with models where activation isn't varied), see if switching activations worth it.

+- Would be interesting to see if bnns show activation which fits the data particularly well (by looking at evidence / test error), where gradients aren't important.

 - n.b. in Neal, scaling of hyperprior params (by number of units in that layer) is only applicable to hidden layers, and in particular, not to the biases.